 So, the jury still stands: more evidence is needed.
 It could be beneficial to avoid fat ingestion post workout if you feel inclined to and as a “safety” measure if your main goal is to lose body fat.

-- You can use pure MCT Oil instead of Coconut Oil, be aware that MCT Oil is about 50% more potent and may cause stomach upset on some people.
+- It is best to use MCT Oil or Powder over Coconut Oil, be aware that MCT Oil is about 50% more potent and may cause stomach upset on some people.

-- For carbohydrates, preferably use Karo “Lite” Syrup – the zero high fructose version – or Dextrose Tablets.
-Start with 7g, and only after careful experimentation you may increase a little.
-Preferably do not exceed 30g.
+- For carb sources I suggest Karo “Lite” Syrup – the zero high fructose version – or Dextrose Tablets.
+Start with 5g, and only after careful experimentation you may increase a little.

-- You can use some additional pre-workouts, just review ingredients and carb content.
+- You can always use some additional pre-workout compounds (citrulline, nitric oxide, etc.), just review ingredients and carb content.

-- Creatine timing is inconsequential, just take your 2.5 to 5g on a daily basis (even if you do not work out that day).
+- Creatine timing is inconsequential, just take your 5g on a daily basis (even if you do not work out that day).

-- You will still meet your suggested ketogenic macros: 0.8-1.0g protein per lean lb; less than 30g carbs (PLUS your TKD carbs); and the rest of your calories from fat, according to your goals.
+- You should still meet your suggested ketogenic macros: 0.8-1.2g protein per lean lb; less than 30g NET carbs (PLUS your additional TKD carbs); and the rest of your calories from fat, according to your goals.

-- Preferably avoid fruits and high fructose in general for the sake of TKD.
+- I strongly suggest to avoid fruits and high fructose in general for the sake of TKD.
 Why?
 Because fructose just refills liver glycogen, and does not really help toward muscle glycogen replenishment.